Just in case, I changed my appearance every time I reached a blind spot.

 Couldn’t bring myself to.
 I’ve disposed of many for far less, but there was a strange kinship with these people.
 After all, my ears weren’t human either.

-Considered grabbing several firearms from a room over, but mobility was more important.
-Leaving empty-handed this time, zipped down the wire and immediately ran off at full speed.
-There had been sentinels, but their backs were turned away to scan for an incoming threat.
+Zipped down the wire and immediately ran off at full speed.
+There had been sentinels, but their backs were turned away – scanning for an incoming threat.
 Nobody followed.

-After all that, shorting out the grid to climb over some inconsequential razor wires seemed like a well-deserved vacation.
+After all that, shorting out the grid and climbing over some inconsequential razor wires seemed like a well-deserved vacation.

 Comments (0)